 The Orchid Garden was opened in October 1995.
 There are over 1000 species and 2000 hybrids on display and they are truly something to behold.
 It seemed that every orchid was my favourite until I saw the next!
 The orchid collection is the result of the breeding programme which was started in 1928.

-Take little respite from the hustle and bustle of the city take a stroll in the tranquility of the gardens.
-As you walk in the cascading fountain with a backdrop of hundred of orchids, palms and greenery is simply stunning.
+Take a little respite from the hustle and bustle of the city take a stroll in the tranquillity of the gardens.
+As you walk in the cascading fountain with a backdrop of hundreds of orchids, palms and greenery are simply stunning.

 Over 3 hectares of orchids set amongst wonderful gardens make up the Orchid Gardens.
 Make sure you have your camera at the ready – the orchids seem to come in every possible colour imaginable.